 Have you considered a LinkedIn company page for your book promotion?

-Many authors, writers and bloggers use their personal profiles on LinkedIn for marketing their books and blogs.
+But many authors, writers and bloggers use their personal profiles on LinkedIn for brand awareness and marketing their books and blogs.

 While this is a very good idea, there is a better way to extend your reach to more targeted audiences.

 You are probably self-employed or working part-time on your writing.
-So this means that you have a small business and you should promote it.
+So this means that you have a small business and you should use social media marketing to promote it.

 If you are a LinkedIn member you can create a free company page.
 Once you have set it up, people will be able to search for your company or for you personally.